All Products

 High-concurrency calls

-The DashScope Java SDK uses the connection pool technology of OkHttp3 to reduce the overhead from repeatedly establishing connections.
+The DashScope Java SDK uses OkHttp3's connection pool technology to reduce the overhead of repeatedly establishing connections.
 For more information, see High-concurrency scenarios.

 Request parameters

-Use the chained methods of SpeechSynthesisParam to configure parameters, such as the model and voice, and pass the configured parameter object to the constructor of the SpeechSynthesizer class.
+Use the chained methods of SpeechSynthesisParam to configure parameters such as the model and voice.
+Pass the configured parameter object to the constructor of the SpeechSynthesizer class.

 Click to view an example